Chicken parts cover Tuscaloosa roadway for second time this year - NewsBreak

 By 2:25 p.m., all lanes were cleared according to ALDOT.

-A similar spillage of chicken parts by truck happened earlier this year on April 26, in nearly the exact location as today’s incident.
+A similar spillage of chicken parts by truck happened earlier this year on April 26, in nearly the exact same location as the incident on Monday.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0